 - 6) Configure DNS prompts for the name of the DNS domain and the IP address of the first DNS server.
 When adding multiple DNS servers, press Enter to enter the next one.
 Press Enter twice to leave this option. - 7) Reset Root Password is used to reset a lost or forgotten root password.
-Select this option and follow the prompts to set the password. - 8) Reset to Factory Defaults Caution!
+Select this option and follow the prompts to set the password. - 8) Reset Configuration to Defaults Caution!
 This option deletes all of the configuration settings made in the administrative GUI and is used to reset a FreeNAS® system back to defaults.
 Before selecting this option, make a full backup of all data and make sure all encryption keys and passphrases are known!
-After this option is selected, the configuration is cleared and the system reboots.
-Storage \rightarrow Volumes \rightarrow Import Volume can be used to re-import volumes. - 9) Shell starts a shell for running FreeBSD commands.
-To leave the shell, type exit. - 10) System Update checks for system updates.
-If any new updates are available, they are automatically downloaded and applied.
-This is a simplified version of the Update (page 68) option available in the web interface.
-Updates are applied immediately for the currently selected train and access to the GUI is not required.
-For more advanced update options like switching trains, use Update (page 68). - 11) Reboot reboots the system. - 12) Shut Down halts the system.
+After this option is selected, the configuration is reset to defaults and the system reboots. $Storage \rightarrow Volumes \rightarrow Import Volume can be used to re-import volumes.$ - 9) Shell starts a shell for running FreeBSD commands.
+To leave the shell, type exit. - 10) Reboot reboots the system. - 11) Shut Down shuts down the system.